Fridays4Future/ToolpicCore/README.md

 #### Sounds weird?

-Yes, this modular structure is maybe a little bit confusing.
+Maybe, the modular system with Vue SFC's and everything is not that easy to understand when you're not familiar with front-end development tools as Vue or webpack.
 If you are not completely understanding the workflow and the dependencies:
-* Have a look at Vue.js offical documentation: [Vue Basics](https://vuejs.org/v2/guide/), [Vue Components](https://v1.vuejs.org/guide/components.html), [Vue Single File Components](https://vuejs.org/v2/guide/single-file-components.html)
+* Have a look at **Vue.js Offical Documentation**: [Vue Basics](https://vuejs.org/v2/guide/), [Vue Components](https://v1.vuejs.org/guide/components.html), [Vue Single File Components](https://vuejs.org/v2/guide/single-file-components.html)
 * Have a look at some templates within ur FridaysForFuture Toolpic client (recommended).
 The `.vue` files there will explain a lot own their own.
 * Ask us